hmcoombs/My-Magic-8-Ball-final/README.md

 # bootstrap-boilerplate

-This is my repository for my html/css project.
+This is my repository for my Java Script Magic 8 ball project.

 It has links to bootstrap css and js files.

 ## Code Style Guide

-For this project, we used the Google HTML and CSS Guide.
+For this project, I used multiple Java Script resources, Google HTML and CSS Guide.

-## Need to add

-1. nav bar
-2. footer
-3. header
-4. contact form